bioliv42/RecordServiceClient/java/examples-spark/README.md

 Similarly to MapReduce, if the data is a table in Hive MetaStore, one can get fine-grained access to it through either the column-level security feature starting from Sentry 1.5, or by creating a separate **view** with selected columns on the original table.
-Following the MapReduce example, suppose we only want to give the role `demorole` access to the columns `n_name` and `n_nationkey`, and suppose both the column privileges and the view are already set up, now if we launch a Spark job for [RecordCount](src/main/scala/com/cloudera/recordservice/examples/spark/RecordCount.scala) on the `tpch.nation` table mentioned in the MapReduce example:
+Following the MapReduce example, suppose we only want to give the role `demo_role` access to the columns `n_name` and `n_nationkey`, and suppose both the column privileges and the view are already set up, now if we launch a Spark job for [RecordCount](src/main/scala/com/cloudera/recordservice/examples/spark/RecordCount.scala) on the `tpch.nation` table mentioned in the MapReduce example: